Faustinette/wedmn/README.md

 ## Data availability — important note for reviewers

-**This repository contains CODE only; no data or trained checkpoints are included.** The underlying AIS-derived dataset contains vessel identifiers (IMO numbers) and commercially sensitive movement information, and is therefore not publicly distributed.
-As a consequence, the experiments cannot be executed from a fresh clone of this repository alone: the input-file check (`core/c02_input_checks.py`) will halt immediately with an explicit "MISSING input" message.
+**This repository contains code only; no data or trained checkpoints are included.** The underlying AIS-derived dataset contains vessel identifiers (IMO numbers) and commercially sensitive movement information, and is therefore not publicly distributed.
+As a consequence, the experiments cannot be executed from a fresh clone of this repository alone: the input-file check (`core/c02_input_checks.py`) will halt immediately with an explicit "MISSING input" message. **The full input dataset and trained model checkpoints can be made available to examiners on request.**

-**THE FULL INPUT DATASET AND TRAINED MODEL CHECKPOINTS IS AVAILABLE TO EXAMINERS ON REQUEST**

 ## Input files to place in `$WORK_DIR` (not in git — `.gitignore` excludes them)